Skip to content

 • Agent-as-tool composition — Subagents are just tools from the main agent's perspective

-• Provider abstraction — Swap between OpenAI/Anthropic/Google seamlessly
+• Provider abstraction — Swap between OpenAI/Anthropic/Google without configuration changes

 • Tool system — Clean trait-based tools with automatic schema generation